Knowledge

 This Case Study reviews a project implemented by Youth for Social Development (YSD) to survey different corruption issues at the local level in order to map magnitude, prevalence and possible entry points for civil society to hold the government to account and demand corruption-free service delivery.
 YSD also advocated on behalf of the poor and supported citizen monitors and communities to constructively engage with local officials.

-Empowering Communities to Demand Accountability of Safety Net Entitlements in Odisha State, India
+Empowering Communities to Demand Accountability and Correct Delivery of Safety Net Entitlements in Odisha State, India

 This Case Study analyzes a project implemented by the ‘People’s Rural Education Movement’ (PREM), a local CSO in Odisha State, India, that sought to reduce corruption in three social safety net programs: the National Rural Employment Guarantee Act, the Forest Rights Act and the Public Distribution System (food security).